-Take all of the following

 MAR-2033 Principles of Marketing 3

-Contemporary Music Center - Business Concentration (Nashville, TN; offered through the CCCU
+Contemporary Music Center - Business Concentration (Nashville, Tenn; offered through the CCCU

-Faith, Music An d Culture 3
+Faith, Music, And Culture 3

-Inside the Music Industry 3
+Inside the Music Business 3

-Practicum: "CMC Tour" 1
+Practicum; "Road Tour" 1

 Business Concentration:

-Strategic Management 3
+Strategic Management 3 3

 Music Business Survey 3

 Advanced Media Marketing 3

-This program requires that the students apply to, be accepted by, and complete the Contemporary Music Center - Business Concentration program of the Council for Christian College and Universities.
+This program requires that the students apply to, be accepted by, and complete Greenville University's Contemporary Music Center - Business Track program of the Council for Christian College and Universities.
 The CMC is in Nashville, Tennessee.
 It is recommended that students undertake this program of study during either the junior or senior year.
 Application must be completed in the year prior.